pavlo/coreos-docker-swarm-cluster/README.md

 todo: diagram and explain the layout

-## Features

-### Vault

-`Vault` is used to securily storing and accessing secrets.
-Vault's URL is saved in `etcd` under the `/services/vault` so that is how it can be located.
-Vault is configured to use `etcd` data storage.

-todo: explain how to unseal vault in the cluster.

 ## Tooling

 In order to get it up and running you have to have the [Heatit!](https://github.com/pavlo/heatit) tool that is used to compile the  scripts into proper `cloud-config` files.